consoledotdev/home/content/browser-testing/_index.md

 [a large number of browsers](https://www.browserstack.com/list-of-browsers-and-platforms/automate) installed on real and simulated devices.
-Selenium 4 and its BiDi APIs are also supported which allows features like intercepting network requests, listening to JS exceptions & console logs, etc. Desktop operating systems go as far back as Windows XP and MacOS 10.6 with support for 50+ latest versions of major browsers.
+Selenium 4 and its BiDi APIs are also supported which allows features like intercepting network requests, listening to JS exceptions & console logs, etc.

+As discussed in [our detailed review](/browser-testing/browserstack/), desktop operating systems go as far back as Windows XP and MacOS 10.6 with support for 50+ latest versions of major browsers.
 On mobile devices, live testing can be performed on Android and iOS versions going back to 2.2 and 3.0 respectively.

 Local testing can be performed by establishing an encrypted tunnel to securely test websites hosted on environments behind firewalls or VPNs.